 Traditionally, the magic of the theater is kept within the studio walls or behind the proscenium of the theater stage.
 Dance practice clothing and costumes are considered inappropriate street wear and under certain circumstances can attract unhealthy, unsafe, or hazardous situations.
 Out of respect for others and for your own wellbeing, ALL students are asked to wear street clothes over their leotard to and from City Ballet.

 BALLET SHOES MUST BE CARRIED AND NOT BE WORN OUTSIDE!

 We have a special dance surface on our floor at City Ballet.
-Dirt and street oils put slippery build up on this surface making it dangerous for dancers in Pointe shoes.
-Students will not be permitted to wear their ballet shoes into class if they arrive wearing them. •Students will not be allowed to participate in class without proper attire. *
+Dirt and street oils put slippery build-up on this surface, making it dangerous for dancers in Pointe shoes.
+Students will not be permitted to wear their ballet shoes into class if they arrive wearing them.

 City Ballet’s students participate in an annual performance at McFarlin Memorial Auditorium on the SMU campus at the end of the year.
 Each class performs original choreography specifically set for that group of students.
 Therefore, students who miss their regular class during rehearsals will not receive instruction in their dance during another class.
-This year’s performance is scheduled for Saturday, May 5th.
+This year’s performance is scheduled for Sunday, May 5th.
 Students will learn their dances during regularly scheduled classes.
-Additional rehearsals will be held at City Ballet for ALL students performing: Saturday, April 14th, April 21st, and April 28th .The Technical/Walk-on rehearsal on Wednesday, May 2nd and Dress Rehearsal on Thursday, May 3rd. will be held at McFarlin Auditorium.
-You will receive a recital packet second semester with more detailed information and your student’s scheduled rehearsal times.
+Additional rehearsals will be held at City Ballet for ALL students performing: Saturday, April 13th and Saturday, April 27th .The Technical/Walk-on rehearsal on Thursday, May 2nd and Dress Rehearsal on Friday, May 3rd. will be held at McFarlin Auditorium.
+You will receive a recital packet during the second semester with more detailed information and your student’s scheduled rehearsal times.